simonerigoni/finding_donors_project/README.md

 You can open _finding_donors.ipynb_ and run each cell and check their results.

-You can also run the command `jupyter notebook finding_donors.ipynb`.
+You can also run the command `ipython -c "%run finding_donors.ipynb"`.

-To convert the notebook in HTML format run `jupyter nbconvert finding_donors.ipynb`.
+To convert the notebook in HTML format run `jupyter nbconvert finding_donors.ipynb --to html`.

 ## Results